 Hence, if the female needs medical diagnosis or treatment by a medical practitioner, in the absence of a non-marriageable medical practitioner, in order of priority she first seeks a female medical practitioner.
 If not available, she seeks a marriageable male medical practitioner.
-Furthermore, she must reveal her unlawful nakedness no more than what is necessary for diagnosis or treatment.
+Furthermore, she must not reveal more than what is necessary of her unlawful nakedness for diagnosis or treatment.
 Additionally, if it is possible for the practitioner to examine the female patient by only touching the affected body part, then for this reason, touching is permitted, not looking.

 The pubescent female must not seek a marriageable male medical practitioner, unless there is a necessity according to Islamic standards, to do so.

 The same applies to men if they require medical attention that requires touching or to reveal what is between their navel and knee.

 They must not seek a marriageable female medical practitioner, unless there is a necessity, determined by Islamic law, to do so.
 Moreover, every necessity is evaluated on its own merits.